SiliconLabsSoftware/docs-matter/sld390-matter-using-cpms/index.md

 1. Choose a Matter-capable part to develop your Matter application on.

 2. Become a [CSA member](https://csa-iot.org/become-member/) if your organization is not already a member.
 An associate-level membership or higher is required to obtain membership perks, certification, and a Vendor ID.
-[Learn more about this process](https://confluence.silabs.com/pages/viewpage.action?pageId=387092923).
+See [Device Development Prerequisites](/matter/<docspace-docleaf-version>/matter-device-dev-prereqs).
 If you have not been through these steps, please ensure ample time to get this step done before you are ready to go to production.

 3. If you are already a CSA member, make sure that you have been supplied a VID from CSA.
 If not, contact CSA to obtain a VID.
 The VID should also have been added to the [CSA Distributed Compliance Ledger (DCL)](https://webui.dcl.csa-iot.org/).